 - Upper Secondary School Teacher Training in English Language and Literature (programme FF, N-TV)

 - Course objectives

 - The aim of this blended learning course is to give trainees a hands-on introduction to the basic practical aspects of English language teaching.
-The course is aimed at trainees at the very beginning of their teaching career and designed to prepare them for their internal and external practice teaching in the following semesters.
-Through a series of six observations (four live at the university language school and 2 video) and six face-to-face sessions, trainees will micro-teach and observe their peers, as well as watch and analyse lessons from a practical view point.
+The course is designed to prepare trainees for their internal and external practice teaching in the following semesters.
+Through a series of five video observations and six face-to-face sessions, trainees will micro-teach and observe their peers, as well as watch and analyse video lessons from a practical view point.
 Areas to be covered during the semester include various aspects of classroom management such as giving instructions and setting up activities, as well as ways of presenting language and ideas for focusing on pronunciation.
 Please note that this course is targeted at trainees in their first year of the MA program.

 - recommended literature